redis/node-redis/README.md

 var redis = require("redis"),
     client = redis.createClient();

-client.set("foo_rand000000000000", "some fantastic value");
+client.set("foo_rand000000000000", "some fantastic value", function (err, reply) {
+    // This will either result in an error (flush parameter is set to true)
+    // or will silently fail and this callback will not be called at all (flush set to false) console.log(err);
+});
-client.end(); // No further commands will be processed client.get("foo_rand000000000000", function (err, reply) {
+client.end(true); // No further commands will be processed client.get("foo_rand000000000000", function (err, reply) {
-    // This won't be called anymore, since flush has not been set to true! console.log(err);
+    console.log(err); // => 'The connection has already been closed.'
 });
 ```